 In 1836 Széchenyi asked William Tierney Clark, an English civil engineer, to design a bridge.
 Clark had the right experience, having already designed two suspension bridges over the Thames: the Hammersmith Bridge in London and the Marlow Bridge.
 The latter is a similar, albeit smaller version of the bridge William Clark would design for Budapest.
 Construction of the Chain Bridge started in 1842 under the supervision of the Scottish engineer Adam Clark (who was not related to William Clark).

-The 375 meter (1230ft) long and 16 meter wide bridge opened on November 20, 1849.
+The 375-meter-long and 16-meter-wide (1230 x 52 feet) bridge opened on November 20, 1849.
 At the time the suspension bridge was the longest in Europe and a marvel of engineering with just two towers supporting the spans with giant iron chains.
 The chains gave the bridge its name, lánchid, Hungarian for chain bridge.

 The beautiful bridge towers are decorated with the Hungarian coat of arms.
 Imposing stone lions, the work of sculptor János Marschalkó, guard the bridge on either side.
 According to legend, the sculptor threw himself in the river when, during the bridge’s opening ceremony, a spectator proclaimed that the lions had no tongues.
 In reality, the lions do have tongues (they’re just not easily visible) and the sculptor lived on for several more decades.

 The bridge ignited the economic revival of Hungary that would lead to Budapest’s golden century, and it was one of the factors that made the provincial towns of Pest and Buda evolve into a fast-growing metropolis.
 The bridge is also a symbol of independence and was the site of demonstrations during the turbulent time of the fall of the Iron Curtain in 1989, when people demonstrated on the bridge.